Vito-Swift/vito-swift.github.io/_pages/home.md

 </div>

 In phase I, we have built a mini-cluster of 40 CPU cores, along with 12 dedicated Nvidia GPU cards.
-On phase I we have already performed many benchmarking and testing programs, more CPU and GPU resources are planned in phase II and phase III.
+We have already performed many benchmarking and testing programs on the mini-cluster, and more CPU and GPU resources are planned in phase II and phase III.
 Til 2021, we anticipate 400 CPU cores and 20 GPU cards be installed in our cluster.

  **We are looking for new undergraduate students to join our team**  **!**